Skip to content

 Do I have to visit a doctor in person?

-If you need comfort and privacy while dealing with endometriosis pain, you can opt for telehealth consultations through our partner hub.health, opens in a new tab with direct access to medical professionals, 8am to 8pm AEST/AEDT.
+If you need comfort and privacy while dealing with endometriosis pain, you can opt for telehealth consultations through our partner hub.health with direct access to medical professionals, 8am to 8pm AEST/AEDT.

 What happens at my appointment?